 Many organizations have recognized significant benefits with both a PMO and SMO that work closely together.
 PMOs are better equipped to manage coordinated delivery projects of new capabilities while SMOs are better equipped to coordinate the activities that help an organization use those capabilities to generate business value.
 Connecting these two functions enables an organization to execute more effectively continuous service-improvement initiatives that result in better quality services for end-users.

-What does a Service Management Office do?The scope and activities of a service management office varies significantly from organization to organization, based on the SMO’s vision and charter, the size of the IT organization and the cultural preferences of centralized vs. distributed control.
+What does a Service Management Office do?The scope and activities of a service management office vary significantly from organization to organization, based on the SMO’s vision and charter, the size of the IT organization and the cultural preferences of centralized vs. distributed control.
 In some companies, the SMO will directly manage and oversee all employees working on service-management activities while, in others, the function of the SMO is to provide advice and guidance.

 Centralized SMO function

-A typical SMO model oversees the service desk, incident management, problem management and change management, as these are typically centralized functions for multiple groups.
+A typical SMO model oversees the service desk, incident management, problem management, and change management, as these are typically centralized functions for multiple groups.
 The SMO also may own the service catalog, SLAs, service-level monitoring and reporting as well as service desk tools, asset management, the CMDB or other systems.
 In this model, the service-owner role (determining what services to offer and making operational decisions) resides within individual business or IT groups, which are closer to the end-users of services.

 Coordinating across autonomous teams